 The days of being camera shy are over.

-Videos are everywhere.
 You can’t scroll through your social media feeds or browse search results without seeing a collection of videos.
-It’s also the highest driver of online engagement, which isn’t surprising since 55% of people watch videos every day.
+From fast-cut TikToks to in-depth YouTube videos, videos are a huge part of content consumption in 2021.

 What goes into choosing the right video platform?